aspose-total/Aspose.Total-Products/total/en/cpp/conversion/eml-to-docm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EML to DOCM" h2="Transform EML to DOCM within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EML file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to DOCM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is a process of transforming emails from one format to another.
+This is done to make the emails compatible with different email clients and applications.

+<h2>How Aspose.Total helps for eml to docm conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that provides developers with the tools they need to create, manipulate, and convert various file formats.
+It includes two APIs, Aspose.Email for C++ and Aspose.Words for C++, which can be used to convert EML file format to HTML and then export HTML to DOCM.

+Aspose.Email for C++ is a powerful email processing API that enables developers to convert EML file format to HTML.
+It provides a wide range of features such as reading and writing emails, managing attachments, and converting emails to different formats.

+Aspose.Words for C++ is a powerful document processing API that enables developers to export HTML to DOCM.
+It provides a wide range of features such as creating, editing, and converting documents.
+It also supports a variety of file formats, including DOCM.

+By using Aspose.Total for C++, developers can easily convert EML file format to HTML and then export HTML to DOCM.
+This makes it easy to add email conversion features to their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}